unosquare/swan/README.md

     }
 ```
 #### Example 2: Using an AppWorker
-The Worker's base class also includes properties like:
+The `Worker`'s base class also includes properties like:
 * **isBusy**: indicates if the thread is busy
 * **State**: shows the current state of the app service, based on the AppWorkerState enum (Stopped, Running)
 * **CancellationToken**: gets the cancellation token